Leaderboard

 5 points

-Bobby Heenan's call of the '92 Rumble not only transcends into all time great sporting event broadcasting, but deserved an Emmy for the character work he brought to it.
+11. Bobby Heenan's call of the '92 Rumble not only transcends into all time great sporting event broadcasting, but deserved an Emmy for the character work he brought to it.
 An ensemble cast of approximately fifty and he made every single one of them seem super important to the broadcast.
 I don't think I re-rented a tape from video stores more, and it still gets a play on the Network every few months from me.
 His performances on mainstream media shows like Arsenio Hall and Bill Maher showed talents were wasted on wrestling.
 The guy just never got beat verbally.
 Ever.
 You wanted an opinion on his opinions, and you cared one way or another about people simply because he had an opinion on them to begin with.
-Sad day.4 points
+Sad day.

 4 points